schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 The mBot has preserved all the functionality we aimed for: it can follow a line, it can detect an obstacle and make a U-turn.
 Only now our program is better organized, too.
 The instructions are more readable.

-Let's wrap it up in the next lecture and discuss things that your students can actually do, going forward.
+Let's save the program and all the good work we have done with it and let's proceed to the next chappter and discuss things that our students can actually do, going forward.

+### Exercises

+Exercise 5.30.1: Locate in the program a different group of blocks that has meaning to turn them into a fuction.
+Create a new block with them and replace the instructions in the program by a call to the new function.
+Think well whether you need to pass values as attributes.

+### Questions

-### Exercise
+Exercise 5.30.1: